The Code Council Pulse

 PRONTO

 Taking your next ICC certification exam is now more convenient, more comfortable and more efficient than ever before.
-With ICC PRONTO, you can take many of ICC’s exams online, at your convenience, from any secure location.
+With ICC PRONTO, you can take many of ICC’s exams online, at your convenience, from any secure location or at an in-person test center.
 ICC currently offers 100+ exams on the PRONTO testing platform.
 Visit our Exam Catalog to get started!
 Read more

 ICC is the first building safety professional credentialing organization to offer secured online proctored exams as part of our commitment to ensuring our members have access to the latest technology-based solutions to help building and code professionals succeed and advance.